-2021/22 was a highly successful year for Loch Lomond & The Trossachs National Park Authority, despite facing challenges and pressures not seen in recent memory.
-Across themes of climate, nature, visitors and recovery, we used the welcome uplift in Grant in Aid that the Scottish Government allocated us to deliver for the people and places that make our National Park such a special place.
+2021/22 was a highly successful year for Loch Lomond & The Trossachs National Park Authority, despite facing a number of challenges and pressures not seen in recent memory.
+Across themes of climate, nature, visitor management and supporting a green recovery, we used a welcome uplift in Grant in Aid allocated to us by the Scottish Government to deliver for the people and places that make our National Park such a special place.